-Artwork
+Artwork Help

 This help section covers all of the "general" topics so that we don't have to repeat them in every single artwork preparation guide.
 However, reading this is not a substitute for reading the artwork preparation guide for the product that you want to order.
 Please make sure that you read the artwork preparation guide first.
 Where necessary, that will link you in to the relevant pages of this help.
+The artwork preparation guides explain what format we can accept your artwork in.

 One of the topics that we get asked about most frequently is "bleeds".
 A bleed is an "extra bit" of artwork that extends past the edge of your design and is usually expressed in millimetres, i.e. "2mm bleed".
 The bleed area normally contains part of the background images and colour.
-The example below shows one of our templates overlaid onto a leaflet so that you can see the bleed area (as well as the trim, safe area and crop marks).
+The example below shows one of our templates overlaid onto a leaflet so that you can see the bleed area (as well as the trim, safe zone and crop marks).
 The bleed area is the bit of artwork between the black trim line (this shows you what you end up with after the item is finished) and the red bleed line.
 The bottom picture shows the leaflet when it has been finished.
 Note that the bleed area has been trimmed off.

 bleed diagram